anvilistas/anvil-extras/docs/guides/installation.rst

 -----------------------------------
 * From the gear icon at the top of your app's left hand sidebar, select 'Dependencies'
 * In the buttons to the right of 'Add a dependency', click the 'Third Party' button
-* Enter the id of the Anvil-Extras app: C6ZZPAPN4YYF5NVJ
+* Enter the id of the anvil-extras app: C6ZZPAPN4YYF5NVJ
 * Hit enter and ensure that the library appears in your list of dependencies
 * Select which version you wish to use